manuelbieh/react-book/basics/forms.md

 }
 ```

 At first glance the `Controlled` component does not look very different from the `Uncontrolled` component.
 The defining difference that turns this component into a `controlled`one rather than `uncontrolled` lies in line 29.
-The `value` attribute of this `<input />` indicated to React that it should now **control** the form element and that changes to the input field should be reflected in the state.
+The `value` attribute of this `<input />` indicates to React that it should now **control** the form element and that changes to the input field should be reflected in the state.
 In order to pass changes to the React state, it is important to define the `onChange` handler to keep the form field and React state in sync.
-Failing to do that, will result in input fields that do not update and is maybe, unsurprisingly, a mistake made relatively often.
+Failing to do that, will result in input fields that do not update and is — perhaps unsurprisingly — a mistake made relatively often.

 There are a few other things to consider.
 The `value` attribute is only ever allowed to be a **string** but never `undefined` or `null`.

 ![Warning for a controlled input field with the value &quot;null&quot;](../.gitbook/assets/react-uncontrolled-null.png)

-The `select` element is an exception to the rule and needs to provide a `multiple` attribute.
-The `value` attribute needs to be an **array** \(rather than a string\).
+The `select` elements that have the `multiple` attribute are an exception to the rule.
+The `value` attribute in this case needs to be an **array** \(rather than a string\).

 Noticed anything?
 I spoke of a `value` attribute for a `<select>` field.
 But normally an `<option>` is selected by setting its`selected` attribute in HTML.
 React works a little different and controls the value with another `value` attribute.
 The same applies to the `<textarea>` element \(which usually indicates its initial value with the `textContent` attribute\).